BillyJaf/async-runtime/README.md

 }
 ```

-If a task returns `Pending`, then it yields to the executor to check on other tasks etc. If a task returns `Ready(Self::Output)`, then this task does not yield, it instead continues to run from where it left off with the output that it was waiting for.
+If a task returns `Poll::Pending`, then it yields to the executor to check on other tasks etc. If a task returns `Poll::Ready(Self::Output)`, then this task continues to run from where it left off with the output that it was waiting for.
 This is key to understand `async` blocks and `async` functions in `Rust`; futures are lazy and do not do anything unless polled.

 Consider the following async function:
 ```rust